 (f) any other reasonably reliable information known to the system operator that the system operator considers to be relevant to the simulated storage trajectories.

+12.1A The system operator may prepare and publish simulated storage trajectories that take into account reasonably reliable information known to the system operator about contract limits on the supply of thermal fuel.

 12.2 Revoked

 12.3 Revoked